 The foundation rests on the fundamental belief that art plays a major role for people’s ability to engage with the world in a critical and nuanced manner.
 Therefore, art should be made accessible to all – regardless of age, ethnicity and educational background.
 In this endeavour, museums play a key role, and hence, donating works of art to be displayed on museum walls and floors is an important part of the foundation’s activities.

 In addition, people should be able to encounter quality art in and around the institutions they frequent.
 That is why the foundation lends or donates works of art to be placed in public institutions and in the public space: churches, hospices, court buildings, hospitals and institutions of learning, including primary and secondary schools and universities.
-As a matter of principle, the foundation only engages in decorative projects in places with public access.
+As a matter of principle, the foundation only engages in art projects in places with public access.

 In addition to the grants, the foundation’s board also offers advice, in particular to museum leadership, and generally strives to be a forum for the arts, where experiences can be exchanged, and new initiatives emerge.